Catholic High School of Baltimore: Dances and proms

 Several dances and proms occur throughout the school year.
 The Snow Ball is a dance sponsored by the Student Council held in January for the entire student body.

 The sophomore, junior, and senior classes each have an exclusive dance or prom.
 The sophomore class has a semi-formal dance held at Catholic High, while both the junior and senior classes have proms held off-campus.

 Miss Catholic High and Students of the Year

 At the end of every school year, one student from each class is chosen to be their respective Student of the Year.
 The senior Student of the Year is referred to as Miss Catholic High and has the honor of crowning Mary at the May Crowing Procession with the other Students of the Year in her court.

 Senior Picnic and Farewell

-After senior exams, the senior class gathers together to celebrate their time at Catholic High.
-There is a Farewell Assembly where the seniors share memories and faculty say goodbye and wish the class well.
+Following senior examinations, the senior class holds a farewell event to mark the end of their time at Catholic High.
+The event includes a Farewell Assembly, during which students share memories and faculty members offer farewell remarks to the graduating class.